Danville Dashers (FPHL)

 The Danville Dashers were a hockey team from Danville, Illinois, in the Federal Prospects Hockey League.
+The team is now known as Dashers Hockey during their second incarnation from 2024.
 The Dashers were named in honor of the original Danville Dashers.
 From 2011 to 2020, the team played their home games at David S. Palmer Arena, which was also home to the original Dashers that played in the Continental Hockey League from 1981 to 1986, but were voted out of the arena in 2021.
+On February 28, 2024, it was announced that the David S. Palmer Arena board had accepted the lease from Barry Soskin and Diane Short to bring the Danville Dashers back for the 2024–25 season.
+The team and arena parted ways at the end of the 2024–25 season.

 History

 The new Dashers were announced as a Federal Hockey League (FHL) expansion team in June 2011 to begin play in the 2011–12 season.
 The team was owned by Barry Soskin, who also had owned several junior and professional teams in the region, and was led by head coach and general manager Scott Beneke.
 On April 10, 2012, the Dashers announced an affiliation agreement with the Central Hockey League's Bloomington Blaze.

 On December 20, 2013, it was announced that the Dashers would play the Watertown Privateers in a neutral site game in Connellsville, Pennsylvania, on March 22, 2014.
 The goal of the game was to test local interest in hockey with the idea of an expansion team being awarded to Connellsville if successful.
 The next season, the league awarded an expansion team in nearby Belle Vernon, but it was quickly folded.

 After three seasons as head coach and winning the league championship, Steve Harrison left the Dashers to become head coach of the Dallas Blackhawks of the North American Prospects Hockey League, a U18 youth league.
 Former captain Brent Clarke was hired to replace Harrison for the 2017–18 season.
 Clarke had previously won coach of the year while with the Watertown Wolves when they won the FHL championship.
 Clarke left after one season to be closer to his family and took the head coaching job with the 2018 expansion team, the Elmira Enforcers.
 Clarke was replaced by Paul MacLean, a coach that had most recently been in the Greater Ontario Junior Hockey League.
 MacLean was fired on December 19, 2018, after a 9–8 start.
 After a month with Dustin Henning acting as player-coach, the Dashers hired former CHL Indianapolis Ice head coach Rod Davidson on January 22, 2019, who stayed until the end of the season.
 The Dashers then hired another former Dashers' player Ray Tremblay as the head coach for the 2019–20 season.